 We will provide a detailed programme of works for individual estates.
 We will also send a letter to each tenant/resident giving general information.
 You will also receive a visit from Council Housing staff.

 If your installation date is not convenient we will be happy to rearrange this to a more suitable time and date.
 Both Council Housing staff and the specialist contractor's liaison officers will be available in your area to arrange this.

-Sheffield City Council Housing Service, Heat Metering Team (0114 293 0000) or speak to any tenant liaison officers (TLOs) who will be available on-site when work commences on your estate.
+If you need to contact us, our Housing Service, Heat Metering Team are available on 0114 293 0000 or speak to any Tenant Liaison Officer (TLOs) who will be available on-site when work commences on your estate.

 You will be able to “Pay as you Go” by buying credit using a payment card or by quoting your unique reference number from: